What Is Tor and How Does It Work?

 - The Tor software encrypts your traffic in such a way that only the exit node can decrypt it.

-- The Tor software then adds additional layers of encryption for each of the nodes your traffic will pass through, ending at the first node you will connect to (the guard node).
+- Additional layers of encryption are added for each of the nodes your traffic will pass through, ending at the first node you will connect to (the guard node).

 - At this point in the process your traffic is protected by at least three layers of encryption.